top of page

 The Impact of Exploitation

-Denying PTO or other earned benefits to employees on STD has devastating consequences, both for the individual and the organization:
+Refusing PTO or other earned benefits to employees on Short-Term Disability (STD) can have severe impacts on both the individual and the organization.

 The Call to Action

-If you’re an employee facing denied benefits while on STD, know that you have rights.
-Document everything, consult federal protections like FMLA and ADA, and seek legal advice if necessary.
-For HR professionals and employers, this is a critical moment to reflect on your policies and practices.
+If you're an employee facing denied benefits during short-term disability, it's important to remember your rights.
+Maintain thorough documentation, review federal protections like the FMLA and ADA, and consider seeking legal advice if necessary.
+For HR professionals and employers, it's crucial to assess your policies and practices during this time.

 Comments